-1) Kora Lessons Deluxe 120 Euros (payment once for unlimited access).
-Here you will find all the videos I have created on the kora, all my old video lessons and, if I ever manage to do them, also any new lessons and updates.
+1) Kora Lessons Deluxe: here you will find all the videos I have created on the kora, all my old video lessons and, if I ever manage to do them, also any new lessons and updates.
 You will also find all the in-depth material, video, audio and pdf…

-2) Kora Lesson Standard / Euro 47.00 (one time payment for unlimited access).
-Here you will find my basic lessons in Italian and subtitles in English, at basic and advanced level, along with in-depth pdf material.
+2) Kora Lesson Standard: here you will find my basic lessons in Italian and subtitles in English, at basic and advanced level, along with in-depth pdf material.
 These are not all my lessons, but enough to work with the kora for several years.
 This version of the course does not currently provide any future updates (if I ever manage to do them).

 You can also take advantage of a series of DISCOUNTS and promotional opportunities.
 Below is the list that will be updated from time to time:

 Receive a discount on a new Kumbengo kora equal to the cost of the kora course you paid … and also get discounts on accessories.

 THE FIRST KORA LESSONS COURSE IN THE WORLD!

 my name is Andrea Candeloro and I WELCOME you to the first Kora course in the world!

 Here are some things that the 21-string African lute harp can do for you through these video lessons, the first to have been created on the subject in an organic and structured way:

 - “Step by step”, you will learn to develop a strong sense of rhythm with the repetition of “kumbengo” or obstinate rhythms, even very complex ones.